RILAB/bis101/lecture01.md

 ##Syllabus

 * #### Instructors
-	- me: evolutionary genetics, genomcis of maize (bias)
+	- me: evolutionary genetics, genomics of maize (bias)
-		* good news: i like genetics! bad news: first time through
+		* good news: i like genetics!
 	- contact info (email, website, twitter, office hours)
 	- TA introduction, contact info, office hours

 * #### Text
-	- John/Sue
+	- mention John/Sue, TEs, pop/quant

 * #### Lectures
 	- note lecture order is not same as book order!
 	- some book material responsible (mitosis and meiosis)
-	- some book material can skip (section on bears in ch.
-2)
+	- some book material can skip (section on jellyfish genetics in ch.
+3)
-	- concepts not memorization (example of midterm Spring 2013)
+	- concepts not memorization
 	- my philosophy: appreciate genetics, know general concepts, can look rest up
-	- lecture notes on github: not for students, but pull requests!
+	- lecture notes on bitbucket: pull requests!
-	- I suspect lectures will be pretty easy.
 * #### Grading
-	- Top 50% A or B
+	- Strict breakdown: should work to ~50% A or B
 * #### Exams
-	- takehome: also example of philosophy!
+	- in class: also example of philosophy!
+	* wanted to do takehome, but students last fall ruined it (way too much cheating)
 	- no date yet, probably Oct.
 24 or 31.
 * #### Homework
 	- For this week:
 		- Ch.
 2: 23,38,48,49,54
 		- Ch.
 3: 13,20,32,28,46
-* #### Class Participation
+* #### Primary literature
 	- How many have read a scientific paper from the primary research lit?
 	- I said lectures are gonna be easy.
 Homework is a gimme.
 This is gonna be hard.
 * #### Academic honesty